Register to Compete

 FLUIDITY of the overall run

-After each event riders gain series points based on their event ranking.
-After the final event, the competitors with the highest accumulated series points are crowned overall British Freeride Champion for the year.
+After the final event, competitors with the highest accumulated series points are then crowned overall the British Freeride Champion for the year.

 Results are in reverse date order with newest at the top, and go back to that first Coe Cup in 2012, when about 50 riders ventured out onto flypaper onto what seemed like the last patch of snow in Scotland.
 A good few of us were there and remember what an amazing and memorable day it was...